changehero Blog

 Contents

 You may have noticed that even though the price of Bitcoin is supposed to “always go up”, it doesn’t always do.
 This is normal for a free market: news, changes in the macroeconomic climate, and investor sentiment can drive the price both ways.
-It is even possible to make a profit from bearish price action, and in this guide, we will tell you all you need to know about how to short Bitcoin.
+It is even possible to make a profit from bearish price action, and in this guide, we will tell you all you need to know about how to short sell Bitcoin (BTC).

 Key Takeaways

 To begin with, we will have to know what are financial derivatives.
 This is a type of financial instrument that gets its name from the fact that it derives its value from an underlying asset or reference rate.
-For the purposes of this guide, you have to be familiar with financial contracts: an agreement between two parties to buy or sell an underlying asset at a specified price and time in the future.
+For the purposes of this guide, you also have to be familiar with financial contracts: an agreement between two parties to buy or sell an underlying asset at a specified price and time in the future.
 The value of such a contract is determined by the price movements of an asset it represents.

 Aside from the confidence regarding where the price will go, why else would you want to consider futures?
 Futures trading can involve leverage, letting traders control a larger position with a smaller amount of capital.
 For example, if you have 10x leverage, a $1,000 investment would allow you to control a $10,000 position.
 Leverage amplifies both profits and losses.

-What is short selling?
+What is Shorting?

-And now, we are getting closer to the point: in futures trading, you can take either a long or short position.
+Is there a way to short Bitcoin?
+We are getting closer to the point: in futures trading, you can take either a long or short position.

 A long position means you agree to buy the asset at a later date, while a short position means you agree to sell the asset.
 Traders take these positions based on their market outlook.